 paccheri pasta tossed in a spicy white wine butter sauce with italian sausage, wilted greens, pecorino cheese, roasted hazelnuts, and fried rosemary

 - ½ lb raw spicy italian sausage

 - ¾ lb paccheri

 - 2 red fresno chile peppers, thinly sliced

 - 1 bunch green chard, stemmed + roughly chopped

 - 2 tbsp butter

-6. Add the peppers to the oil and sauté for a minute or two.
-Deglaze the pan with the white wine.
-Retrieve ½ cup of pasta water from the pasta pot and add it in with the wine.
-Let the liquid come to a boil, reduce the heat, and let simmer for 3-4 minutes until slightly thickened.
+- When the sausage is fully browned, add the garlic and fresno peppers.
+Stir well and cook for a minute or so.
+Pour in the white wine.
+Retrieve a ½ cup of starchy pasta water from the pasta pot and add it in with the wine.
+Bring the liquid to a boil, reduce the heat, and let simmer for 3-4 minutes until slightly thickened.